Zaharkos/mill/README.md

 Millitary app

 The main idea is to make app which allows to encrypt and decrypt different data and find the locations based on photo with the help of users

+On the front lines, there are often problems with quickly identifying locations based on photos or videos: a lack of accurate data, delays in finding the shooting location, and a high probability of errors due to manual analysis.
+Combat conditions complicate access to energy and demand the simplest and fastest possible solutions.
+There is also a risk of data distortion caused by bots or third-party interference.

+Our military application addresses these issues by providing:

+mass user participation in location identification through an interactive map;

+rapid aggregation of responses and determination of the most probable location;

+secure operation through data encryption;

+a convenient dark interface to save energy in field conditions.